 Governmental funds report capital outlay as an expenditure in the full amount as current financial resources are used.
 However, in the Statement of Activities the cost of these assets is allocated over the estimated useful life as depreciation expense.

-Cost of assets capitalized 385,498 Depreciation Expense (1,016)
+Depreciation Expense (1,016)